-RESOLVED, that the proper city officials are hereby authorized to execute a five-year license agreement, substantially the same as the agreement attached as Exhibit 1, with the State of Minnesota, acting through its Commissioner of Agriculture, for biocontrol of emerald ash borer in Hartley Park, at no cost to the city.
+RESOLVED, that the proper city officials are hereby authorized to execute a five-year license agreement, substantially the same as the agreement attached as Exhibit 1, with the State of Minnesota, acting through its Commissioner of Agriculture, for biocontrol of emerald ash borer in Lincoln Park and Central Park, at no cost to the city.

-STATEMENT OF PURPOSE: This resolution authorizes a five-year license agreement with the State of Minnesota, acting through its Commissioner of Agriculture, for biocontrol of emerald ash borer in Hartley Park, at no cost to the city.
-The portion of Hartley Park subject to the License Agreement is shown on the map attached as Exhibit 2.
+STATEMENT OF PURPOSE: This resolution authorizes a five-year license agreement with the State of Minnesota, acting through its Commissioner of Agriculture, for biocontrol of emerald ash borer in Lincoln Park and Central Park, at no cost to the city.

 The emerald ash borer ("EAB") is an Asian beetle that feeds on ash trees and has rapidly spread in the United States and eastern Canada.
-In spring 2017, EAB was found in a black ash stand in the northwest portion of Hartley Park.
+In July 2017, EAB was found in a black ash stand in the southerly portion of Lincoln Park.
+In February, 2018, EAB was found in a black ash stand in Central Park.